red5pro/streaming-android/app/src/main/java/red5pro/org/testandroidproject/tests/PublishABRTest/README.md

 ### Setup

-The AdaptiveBitrateController is simple to setup.
-You simply create a new instance of the controller and attach the stream you wish to control.
+To set up the `AdaptiveBitrateController` create an instance of the controller and attach the stream you wish to control.
 It will monitor the stream and make all adjustments automatically for you.

 ```Java
 R5AdaptiveBitrateController adaptor = new R5AdaptiveBitrateController();